monimoyd/NLPEnglishToPythonCodeUsingTransformer/README.md

 ## iii.
 Cleaning Dataset

-All teh punchuations are cleaned from The combined dataset
+All the punchuations are cleaned from The combined dataset

 Used Pytext and BucketIterator for generating Train, Test, Validation datasets